 USA, Canada, UK, Ireland, Australia, New Zealand, South Africa

-TEFL (or equivalent); bachelor’s degree or any college degree passport from an English-speaking country as mentioned above.
-Some places do not require TEFL/TESOL
+TEFL (or an equivalent); bachelor’s degree or any college degree passport from an English-speaking country as mentioned above.
+Some places do not require TEFL/TESOL.

 Employers for teaching English overseas value personality even more than the west.
 To be fun, outgoing and engaging is an asset.